Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 *Email: Chris\_CareLineManager*

-As the individual directly responsible for managing patient admission, and discharges at Contosoclinic, Chris will use the predictions generated by the LOS solution to ensure that adequate staff are available to provide care to patients while they are staying in the facility.
+As the individual directly responsible for managing patient admission, and discharges at Contosoclinic, Chris will uses the predictions generated by the LOS solution to ensure that adequate staff are available to provide care to patients while they are staying in the facility.